IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-programming-model.md

 **Triggers** are not part of every serverless programming model but are a powerful concept within ICF that supports the [observer design pattern](https://en.wikipedia.org/wiki/Observer_pattern) effectively.

 In ICF, the trigger is a programmatic construct that represents a class of or stream of events that are suitable for one or more associated functions to process.
-In this pattern, the functions themselves are the observers or sinks for the event data.
+In this pattern, the functions themselves are the _observers_ or event "sinks" for the event data.
 This loose association allows both the functions and the event sources to remain independent and agnostic to any specific underlying event processing implementations.

 {% hint style="info" %}
 The term trigger in the model is intended to draw upon the analogy of triggering or firing a weapon; therefore, you may encounter these terminologies instead of terms like invoking or calling a function.